learn-co-students/javascript-reduce-lab-g-416/README.md

 JavaScript Reduce Lab
 ---

-## Objectives
+## Overview

-1. Practice using a reduce function
-2. Practice iterating over different abstractions
+This lab will give you practice using a reduce function and iterating over different abstractions.

 ## Introduction

-By now, we know that `.reduce()` is nothing more than a function to reduce an array to another value, such as a number, a string, another array, ...
+By now, we know that `.reduce()` is nothing more than a function to reduce an array to another value, such as a number, a string, or another array.
 This allows us to easily count word occurrences, calculate a total sum of product prices, and so on.

 In this lab, we'll focus on flexing those `reduce()` muscles!
 Remember — `Array.prototype.reduce()` takes two